videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/react-native-expo-setup.md

 ## Introduction

-This documentation provides a step-by-step guide on integrating VideoSDK with Expo, a popular framework for building cross-platform mobile applications using React Native.
-Follow these instructions to seamlessly incorporate VideoSDK into your Expo project.
+This documentation offers a comprehensive, step-by-step guide on seamlessly integrating VideoSDK with Expo.
+Expo is a popular framework for developing cross-platform mobile applications using React Native.
+Follow these instructions to incorporate VideoSDK into your Expo project effortlessly.

 ## Prerequisites

-Before you begin, make sure you have Node.js and npm installed on your machine.
-If you don't have Expo installed globally, run the following command:
+Before you start, ensure that you have Node.js and npm installed on your machine.
+If Expo is not installed globally, execute the following command:

 ```bash
 npm install -g expo-cli